 3. Use an LMS for initial training

-An LMS — or learning system — is a digital application designed to manage the administration, delivery and analysis of training or educational programs and classes.
+An LMS — or learning management system — is a digital application designed to manage the administration, delivery and analysis of training or educational programs and classes.
 You can find many open-source LMS platforms, such as Moodle and Chamilo, or you can utilize one of the many cloud-based LMS providers.
 Look for a security-conscious provider that offers around-the-clock client support and excellent independent user reviews.

 SCORM compliance is also important.
 It stands for “Sharable Content Object Reference Model.”
 It’s a collection of guidelines for the various parts of an LMS.
 Compliance with SCORM means that your LMS is well-crafted and coded, secure and efficient.